homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeEcoNavi` (boolean): When enabled it will create a switch to control Eco Navi.

 * `exposeDryMode` (boolean): When enabled it will create a switch to control Dry Mode.
+Note: disabling this switch will set Auto Mode.",

 * `exposeFanMode` (boolean): When enabled it will create a switch to control Fan Mode.
+Note: disabling this switch will set Auto Mode.",

 * `exposeQuietMode` (boolean): When enabled it will create a switch to control Quiet Mode.
-You can also enable this feature by setting the speed slider to 1.
+Quiet Mode can also be enabled by setting the speed slider (rotation) to 1.",

 * `exposePowerfulMode` (boolean): When enabled it will create a switch to control Powerful Mode.
-You can also enable this feature by setting the speed slider to 7.
+Powerful Mode can also be enabled by setting the speed slider (rotation) to 7.",

 * `swingModeDirections` (string):
 Desired swing direction(s) activated when swing is switched on.